DelphinusLab/prover-node-release/README.md

 Set the `priv_key` to the private key of the prover node to be used for `Deploy` tasks.

+For `whitelisted_users` field, add any user addresses that are allowed to submit tasks to the prover node.
+An empty array will allow any user to submit tasks to the prover node.

 Set the `deployment_chain_list` to the list of chains available for deployment.

 The endpoints currently provided are public RPC URL's, and are not recommended for use in production as they will get rate limited.